Jaime King: Hart of Dixie and other roles (2010–2019)

-In the early 2010's, King starred in films such as the romantic comedy Waiting for Forever alongside Rachel Bilson and Tom Sturridge, Mother's Day, Red Tails, Silent Night, Barely Lethal, and in TV series including the ABC mockumentary comedy drama television series My Generation, Love Bites, and Comedy Bang!
+In the early 2010s, King starred in films such as the romantic comedy Waiting for Forever alongside Rachel Bilson and Tom Sturridge, Mother's Day, Red Tails, Silent Night, Barely Lethal, and in TV series including the ABC mockumentary comedy drama television series My Generation, Love Bites, and Comedy Bang!
 Bang!.

-From 2009–2012, King starred in the TV series Star Wars: The Clone Wars.
+From 2009 to 2012, King starred in the TV series Star Wars: The Clone Wars.
 She played the role of Aurra Sing in the series Season 1 finale episode "Hostage Crisis" and later the final three episodes of Season 2: "Death Trap", "R2 Come Home", and "Lethal Trackdown" as well as an appearance in Season 3.
 She played three other characters in addition to Aurra Sing in the series.
 In the episode "Lightsaber Lost", she voices Cassie Cryar and Muk Muk Monkey.
 She voices a ticket droid in the episode "Lethal Trackdown".

 In 2011, King landed the role of Lemon Breeland in the CW show Hart of Dixie, which premiered on September 26, 2011.
 The comedy-drama series taired on The CW from September 26, 2011, to March 27, 2015.
 The series, created by Leila Gerstein, stars Rachel Bilson as Dr. Zoe Hart, a New Yorker who, after her dreams of becoming a heart surgeon fall apart, accepts an offer to work as a general practitioner in the fictional Gulf Coast town of Bluebell, Alabama.
 King played Lemon Breeland, the main antagonist in Hart of Dixie.

 In 2013, King starred in the film The Pardon, based on the true life story of Toni Jo Henry, the only woman to be electrocuted by Louisiana, stars King in the lead role with John Hawkes playing her partner-in-crime.
 The film's co-producer and writer Sandi Russell was quoted as saying: "Jaime carries this film.
 She is literally in every scene of the movie and given the subject matter, that is no small task."

 In 2014, King reprised her role as twins Goldie and Wendy in the part sequel and part prequel of the Miller written and co-directed film Sin City: A Dame to Kill For.

 King has appeared in various music videos including: Lana Del Rey's music video, "Summertime Sadness", which was directed by her husband, Kyle Newman, The Fray's hit single "Never Say Never", "Chariot" by Gavin DeGraw, and "Bury Me Alive" by the band We Are The Fallen.

-In the late 2010's, King starred in films such as the dark comedy film Bitch, Escape Plan 2: Hades, Escape Plan: The Extractors, Ice Cream in the Cupboard, The Mistletoe Promise, and voiced roles in Robot Chicken and Transformers: Power of the Primes.
+In the late 2010s, King starred in films such as the dark comedy film Bitch, Escape Plan 2: Hades, Escape Plan: The Extractors, Ice Cream in the Cupboard, The Mistletoe Promise, and voiced roles in Robot Chicken and Transformers: Power of the Primes.
 King was also featured in See Know Evil, a 2018 documentary film about Davide Sorrenti.